 The very first fact about Vietnam is most people come from all over the world usually address Vietnam as an S-shaped nation due to its figure and location on the map.
 Vietnamese borders are winding from the North to the South like the letter S in the alphabet.

 392 is the number of rivers in Vietnam with 6,734.6 km long in total, running across from the top and the bottom of the country.
-Therefore, the water culture has played an indispensable part in Vietnam civilization in the traditional value, especially to the locals living in the two most significant deltas which are the Red River Delta and the Mekong Delta.
+Therefore, the water culture has played an indispensable part in Vietnam's civilization in the traditional value, especially among the locals living in the two most significant deltas which are the Red River Delta and the Mekong Delta.